crynux-ecosystem/genki-dama/README.md

 It includes two parts:
 * Genki: federated learning SDK to utilize BitTensor incentive mechanism and Crynux decentralized computing resources
-* Dama: open-sourced model checkpoints trained by Genki, we will focus on creative generative models
+* Dama: open-sourced model checkpoints trained by Genki, we will focus on generative models for creative contents.

 ## Ruby